Skip to main content

 The first step is to configure Cloud Volumes ONTAP on Google Cloud (cvo) and replicate the desired volumes to Cloud Volumes ONTAP with the desired frequencies and snapshot retentions.

-For sample step-by-step instructions on setting up SnapCenter and replicating the data, Refer Setup Replication with SnapCenter
+For sample step-by-step instructions on setting up SnapCenter and replicating the data, Refer to Setup Replication with SnapCenter

 Review of SQL VM protection with SnapCenter